 One of the most common questions we get from customers is “how do I do groups in Yammer?”.
-Should I just let anyone create a group and hope for the best, or should I put some structure around it?
+Should I just let anyone create a group and hope for the best, population health or should I put some structure around it?
 In this week’s episode of The Yaminade I talk to Hayley Bushell from Workcover Queensland.
 She shares with us the strategy and structure they put around group creation, and other structural information technology tactics which has resulted in every employee actively engaging within their Yammer community.

 Since the G20 Leaders Summit just wrapped up in Brisbane (where we both live) we discuss how Yammer was positioned as a key disaster recovery and business continuity tool in case the worst occurred over the G20 weekend (thankfully it didn’t, but still a great story to share!)

 Transcript of Episode 7 of The Yaminade

 Paul: Hi everyone and welcome to The Yamindade.
 My name is Paul Woods, you can find me @paulwoods on Twitter.
 Today I have a very special guest with me today from Workcover Queensland, it’s Hayley Bushell, welcome to the podcast!

 Hayley: Hi everyone, it’s Hayley from Workcover Queensland.
 I’m a Senior Solutions Consultant with Workcover Queensland and Workcover Queensland is workers’ insurance in Queensland, for injured.
 We provide over 150,000 policies for employees and it covers them for work-related injuries.
 We introduced Yammer probably about four years ago in late 2010 and we started off on the free version of Yammer.

 Paul: Brilliant, that’s good!